20 container garden ideas that use pots and planters in creative ways to make the most of large and small gardens

 When it comes to balcony garden ideas, pots are your only option.

-'Select pots that hook onto the top of railings or vertically hang onto your balcony and let nature flourish in even the smallest of spaces.
-These types of plant pots also offer a simple way to create a sea of flourishing plants on balconies, that disguise urban surroundings and let nature take centre stage,' says Patty Willems from elho.
+'Select pots that hook onto the top of railings or vertically hang onto your balcony and let nature flourish in even the smallest of spaces,' says Patty Willems from elho.
+'These types of plant pots also offer a simple way to create a sea of flourishing plants on balconies, that disguise urban surroundings and let nature take centre stage.'

 18. Think beyond pots

-Establishing your container garden can, at first, seem like a costly affair.
-However, this needn't be the case.
-So long as the container is able to withstand the weather and has adequate drainage holes you can transform nearly anything into a quirky planter – you'll be amazed at the variety of upcycling ideas for the garden.
+So long as the container is able to withstand the weather and has adequate drainage holes, you can transform nearly anything into a quirky planter – whether that's an old tin can, colander, or even a teacup.

 19. Dress windows with window boxes

 Planting window boxes is a brilliant way to brighten up your home.
-Not only do they bring a beautiful shot of colour to the exterior of your home but they can also be enjoyed from indoors.
+Not only do they bring a beautiful shot of colour to the exterior of your home, but they can also be enjoyed from indoors.

-'Small window boxes and hanging baskets require more attention to keep them looking good as they have very limited space to hold compost yet will be packed full of plants.
-This means that on hot summer days, they will be prone to dry out so quickly that you may need to water them twice a day,' explains Lucie from Two Wests & Elliot.
+'Small window boxes and hanging baskets require more attention to keep them looking good as they have very limited space to hold compost, yet will be packed full of plants,' explains Lucie from Easy Garden Irrigation.
+'This means that on hot summer days, they will be prone to dry out so quickly that you may need to water them twice a day.'

 20. Create a warm welcome with hanging baskets